Virginia's Capitol flooded with gun rights activists as Second Amendment rally is underway

 RICHMOND, Va. — Massive crowds of Second Amendment supporters carrying firearms and wearing stickers reading “Guns Save Lives” have descended upon Virginia's Capitol in Richmond Monday as a widely publicized gun rights rally is underway.

 Thousands of people from across the country are expected to attend the demonstration demanding state Democrats drop a push for comprehensive gun control in the commonwealth.
 The hundreds already in Richmond were heard in large groups reciting the Second Amendment in unison.
-A slate of speakers, including Stephen Willeford -- who was hailed as a hero in 2017 after he confronted a shooter at a Texas church -- are set to address the crowds.
+A slate of speakers, including Stephen Willeford -- who was hailed as a hero in 2017 after he confronted a shooter at a Texas church -- addressed the crowds.

 "If they can come for your guns in Virginia, they can come for them in West Virginia,” demonstrator Annette Parker told Fox News, noting that she drove six hours to get to the event.